aws-samples/amazon-dynamodb-implementing-priority-queuing/README.md

 ## SDK

-Our project contains a SDK that supports all key queueing commands addressed in the Blog Post.
+Our project contains a SDK that supports all key queuing commands addressed in the Blog Post.

-All of those commands are showcased within `com.awsblog.queueing.test` package.
+All of those commands are show cased within `com.awsblog.queueing.test` package.

 Simple example: